vol 6: Essays

 If we assume that fixed point theory is indifferent to the complexity of the sets to which it is applied we might say that the mathematical literature is a (multi-dimensional) fixed point in the human mathematical community.
 We thus arrive at a sort of bootstrap: the existence of fixed points in dynamical systems explains how the active living mathematical community can arrive at proofs that establish fixed relationships between certain propositions, in particular the proof that under certain conditions there are fixed points in dynamic systems.

 We can now go on to model the relationship of the fixed points to one another.
 By studying these relationships we gain insight into the underlying divine dynamics.
 We may imagine establishing a correspondence between quanta of action in the Universe, each of which has unique identity, and the natural numbers.
-The 0 quanta of action can be ordered in 1 different ways.
+The ℵ0 quanta of action can be ordered in ℵ1 different ways.
 This suggests how a transfinite computer network might apply to the fixed points of the world.

-4. Formal mathematics: the transfinite network
+Back to top4.
+Formal mathematics: the transfinite network

 As Parmenides realized, we cannot make a permanent record of motion per se, but we can write down the invariant features of a motion.
-Like Newton, we often represent invariants with algorithms called differential equations, formal mathematical texts that capture the essence of a motion in symbols and enable us to reproduce it by computation.
+Like Newton, we often represent invariants with algorithms called differential equations, formal mathematical texts that capture the essence of a motion in symbols and enable us to reproduce it by computation.Calculus reopened old questions about continuity, points and infinitesimals.
+By the nineteenth century these questions had been solved to almost everybody’s satisfaction with the theory of limits.
+There are no atoms in classical continuous mathematics.
+Every interval can be subdivided ad infinitum.

 The ancients knew that one cannot label all the points on the natural line with integral numbers, or ratios of integers.
 Instead we need the real numbers.
 Just as in a line there are points between any two points, there are real numbers between any two real numbers.